-Ah, summertime.
+I love the summertime.
 The days are longer.
 The weather is warmer.
-And my favorite roadside food stands are back.
+And my favorite roadside food stands are in full swing.

 There’s something special about stopping at seasonal restaurants only open during the warmer months.
 Maybe it’s the aroma of char-grilled Sahlen’s and Wardynski’s wafting through the spring air.
 Or the experiences that accompany the food, like walking along Lake Erie or the Niagara River for a sunset.

 We tend to value the experiences we can’t have all the time – they’re the stuff memories are made of.
-With that in mind, here are fourteen hot dog and ice cream stands throughout Erie County that set themselves apart through their atmosphere, location or their food (hand-cut fries and homemade ice cream, for example).
-Get out there and start making your own 2019 memories!
+With that in mind, here are fifteen hot dog and ice cream stands throughout the region that set themselves apart through their atmosphere, location or their food (hand-cut fries and homemade ice cream, for example).

 It’s a match made in heaven: a hot dog or ice cream cone from this Tonawanda institution, then a walk across the street to Isle View Park to see a sunset on the Niagara River.
-Some of the big draws at Mudds are the hand-cut sweet potato fries with honey and butter, dozens of flavors of ice cream and the second floor/ rooftop patio overlooking the river.
+Some of the big draws at Mudds are the hand-cut sweet potato fries with honey and butter and dozens of flavors of ice cream.

 Nick Charlap’s, 9049 Erie Rd., Angola and 10 Euclid Ave., Hamburg